-Instead of consulting five (or more) technologies for an answer, a modern ERP can tie your primary business functions together in a single source of truth.
-The right system removes the disconnect between front-of-house and back-of-house and enables you to access the latest data in real-time while collaborating with your team effortlessly.
+Instead of consulting five (or more) technologies for an answer, a modern enterprise resource system can tie your primary business functions together through a single source.
+Selecting the correct system removes the disconnect between front-of-house and back-of-house and enables you to access the latest data in real time while collaborating with your team effortlessly.

 Generally speaking, more companies would run at a loss if it weren’t for an ERP system.

 For example, one study finds that, on average, an ERP can reduce overall operational costs by 23% and administrative costs by 22%.

 Not to mention, people spend more than 90% of their week on data-related activities, which, if you read between the lines, is a massive loss in time to market that could be spent elsewhere.